Mikusch/source-vehicles/README.md

 * Counter-Strike: Source
 * Black Mesa

-While this has been done before, the implementation of this plugin is vastly different.
-Instead of simulating user input on the vehicle through the entity inputs, it forwards your user input directly to the vehicle, making driving feel incredibly smooth.

 This plugin bundles the required entity fixes, and a few configurable nice-to-have features.

 ## Features